Choosing hosting for a blog – what to keep in mind

 When choosing a cheap and simple pack, you may accidentally come across a cheap solution (maybe even VPS) with no cPanel pre-installed.
 This is NOT what you need.
 And it’s better to avoid providers offering a pre-installed WordPress alone: with Softaculous you have choice and with just WP you don’t have it.

-To have an efficient hosting for a blog, you need:
+To have cheap and reliable hosting for a blog, you need:

 - a free domain included;